Unknowns24/hermes/README.md

 }
 ```

-Since `v2.1.0`, Hermes is automatically inlining all CSS to improve compatibility with email clients, thanks to [Premailer](https://github.com/vanng822/go-premailer/premailer).
+Hermes is automatically inlining all CSS to improve compatibility with email clients, thanks to [Premailer](https://github.com/vanng822/go-premailer/premailer).
 You can disable this feature by setting `DisableCSSInlining` of `Hermes` struct to `true`.

 ```go